 Demos on Gazebo

 Before running the demos it is necessary to get acquainted with the setup section of the documentation.
-Make sure you check: Using only the simulated robot
+Make sure you check: Prerequisites.

 Launching the Simulation